kleph/dcos-docs/1.10/installing/config/reference.md

 ### enable_docker_gc
 Indicates whether to run the [docker-gc](https://github.com/spotify/docker-gc#excluding-images-from-garbage-collection) script, a simple Docker container and image garbage collection script, once every hour to clean up stray Docker containers.
 You can configure the runtime behavior by using the `/etc/` config.
 For more information, see the [documentation](https://github.com/spotify/docker-gc#excluding-images-from-garbage-collection)

 *  `enable_docker_gc: 'true'` Run the docker-gc scripts once every hour.
-This is the default value for [cloud](/docs/1.10/installing/cloud/) template installations.
+This is the default value in the AWS and Azure cloud templates.
 *  `enable_docker_gc: 'false'` Do not run the docker-gc scripts once every hour.
-This is the default value for [custom](/docs/1.10/installing/custom/) installations.
+This is the default value for the CLI, GUI and Advanced installers.

 ### exhibitor_storage_backend
 The type of storage backend to use for Exhibitor.
 You can use internal DC/OS storage (`static`) or specify an external storage system (`zookeeper`, `aws_s3`, and `azure`) for configuring and orchestrating ZooKeeper with Exhibitor on the master nodes.
 Exhibitor automatically configures your ZooKeeper installation on the master nodes during your DC/OS installation.